 - First published in UFO Truth Magazine, 2014

-- Professor Chandra Wickramasinghe presented a lecture on The Discovery of Extraterrestrial Life at the 5th Annual British Exopolitics Expo being held at The University of Huddersfield on Saturday September 28th, 2013.
+- Professor Chandra Wickramasinghe presented a lecture on The Discovery of Extraterrestrial Life at the 5th Annual British Exopolitics Expo held at The University of Huddersfield on Saturday September 28th, 2013.

 - Life on Mars; Hoyle & Wickramasinghe;